 Change Password

 IP Camera Activation Pa

 ange [8-16].
-You can use a combination of

-numbers, lowercase, u with at least two kinds ppercase and special character for your password of them contained.
+You can use a combination of uppercase and special character for your password of them contained.

-Figure 17-15 Change IP Camera Activation Password
+Figure 17-16 Change IP Camera Activation Password

 Step 4 In the text filed of the IP Camera Activation Password, enter the new strong password for the cameras.